aaronhmiller/kong-dojo/docker-compose/README.md

 4. If you want to evaluate Role Based Access Control (RBAC), uncomment the commented out four lines in the respective YAML file.
 You will initially login with `kong_admin / KingKong`

+5. Once the software is installed, head over to the [Getting Started Guide](../README.md) for next steps.

+## Cleanup

+Run `docker-compose down` to stop and remove all containers and the docker network created by the installation procedure.

-### Apple Silicon Note
+##### _NOTE: Apple Silicon users_

-1. You will likely receive a `qemu ... core dumped` error when running caused by the image not yet being compiled for ARM64.
+You will likely receive a `qemu ... core dumped` error when running caused by the image not yet being compiled for ARM64.
 We are aware and will have those soon.